 Same-Day Dental Crowns

 Traditionally, repairing damaged teeth required two appointments in our office.
-One to prepare teeth and design a restoration that would be crafted in a dental lab and another to place the custom solution.
-Today, we utilize computer assisted design and manufacture technology to complete the entire restoration process in just one visit.
+One to prepare teeth and design a restoration that would be crafted in a dental lab, and then another visit to place the custom restoration.
+Today, we utilize computer-assisted design and manufacture technology to complete the entire restoration process in just one visit.
+Our sophisticated technology crafts restorations of the same quality as traditional lab methods, only without having to make two visits to our Lake Forest cosmetic dental office.
 Now there’s no need to schedule multiple appointments or place and remove a temporary.
 Simply come into our office with a damaged tooth and leave the same day with a flawless smile.

 Traditional Crowns & Bridges

-Traditional dental crowns allow our team to repair even the most severe tooth decay or damage by covering the remaining dental structure with a specially-crafted dental crown to restore the shape and strength of damaged teeth.
+Traditional dental crowns allow our team to repair even the most severe tooth decay or damage by covering the remaining dental structure with a specially crafted dental crown to restore the shape and strength of damaged teeth.
 Dental crowns can also be paired with implant posts or attached to surrounding healthy teeth to replace one to three consecutive missing teeth.
 Traditionally, patients should plan to visit our office at least two times to complete treatment one to prepare the damaged tooth and a second visit to place a restoration.
-We also offer same day restorations using the E4D system.
+We also offer same-day restorations using the E4D system.
+This technology employs a digital impression system that scans the tooth being treated, and your bite so that you can avoid those goopy impressions of the past.

 Composite fillings are an advanced, aesthetically pleasing method of treating tooth decay.
 Worn or broken teeth may also be repaired with fillings.
 The shade of these fillings is matched to the color of teeth to create a more natural appearance than is possible with metal fillings.
 In addition, composite fillings are stronger than their metal counterparts, bonding to the chemical structure of the tooth for support.
-These fillings improve the durability and health of teeth which have partially decayed.
+These fillings improve the durability and health of teeth that have partially decayed.
 For this reason, composite fillings have emerged as an advanced alternative to metal restorations.
 Besides being undetectable, our fillings can be trimmed and polished to match the shape and texture of your teeth perfectly.
+Whether you have a newly developed cavity that needs treatment, or you would like to explore the option of replacing an old silver filling, ask Drs.
+Campbell and Schmidt about our metal-free fillings.

 Partial & Full Dentures

 Partial and full dentures are the ideal solution for significant tooth loss.
-Partial dentures, or simply partials, allow our team to replace any number of consecutive and nonconsecutive teeth by attaching prosthetic teeth to a gum colored base.
-Partials fill the gaps in patients’ smile and attach to remaining healthy teeth using metallic clasps.
+Partial dentures, or simply partials, allow our team to replace any number of consecutive and nonconsecutive teeth by attaching prosthetic teeth to a gum-colored base.
+Partials fill the gaps in patients’ smiles and attach to remaining healthy teeth using metallic clasps.
 Full dentures are crafted by connecting a row of replacement teeth to a base that is molded to fit against the gum line held in place through natural suction.
+We also offer implant dentures, which provide more stability for full dentures.
+Implant dentures are secure, they won’t slip or fall out, and you can eat what you want with worrying that your false teeth will shift out of place.

 - Decay that destroys too much of the healthy tooth to support a restoration